srwang/srwang.github.io/ttt.md

 		-maybe check if every div inside array has the same id, then if index one of each has the same id, then diagonal -if someone has won, change win = true, store who won

+-fix message "AI wins"
+-appending wins message

+EXTRA:
+-style css (add skeleton, etc)
+-animate comp move so there is a time lapse
+-create message boxes for player wins with text on top -change images for boxes
+-refactor code